JoaoAreias/Trie/README.md

 # Trie

-This program implements a simple Trie in c++11 capable of making insertions and searches for educational purposes.
+This program implements a simple Trie in c++11 capable of making insertions and searches for educational purposes It includes a Jupyther with detailed explanation of the code.

 ## Authors